MariaGamero/Master-Data-Science/README.md

 # Master-Data-Science

-Repositorio del Master en Data Science
+Master Data Science repository:

-- Shell: esta carpeta contiene las soluciones a los ejercicios de Shell.

-- First Steps: esta carpeta contiene pruebas relacionadas con el desarrollo del Master
+- Shell: contains the solutions of the shell exercises (with and without csvkit)

+- First Steps: contains test and draft files

+- SQL: contains the solutions of the sql exercises